manifest-cyber/examples-cpp-conan/README.md

 SBOM generation has become essential for detecting vulnerabilities, ensuring compliance, and addressing license issues.
 Although it may seem straightforward, the quality of results varies based on ecosystems, generators, formats, and specific project files.

-By utilizing this repository, a fork from [egendron93/cpp_library_template](https://github.com/egendron93/cpp_library_template), which is an open-source C++ library with conan as package manager, we aim to demonstrate different outputs and guide you through the SBOM generation process and its expected results.
+By utilizing this repository, a fork from [egendron93/cpp_library_template](https://github.com/egendron93/cpp_library_template), which is an open-source C++ library with Conan as the package manager, we aim to demonstrate different outputs and guide you through the SBOM generation process and its expected results.
 This will assist you in reproducing the process in your own projects with Manifest.

 <aside>

 ⚠️ This repository assumes the use of Conan.
-To this date, other package managers and C/++ projects without package managers are not supported by any OSS generator.
+To date, other package managers and C/++ projects without package managers are not supported by any OSS generator.

 </aside>